 All women with chronic hypertension during pregnancy should be taught to self-monitor BP, and they should be evaluated for target organ damage.
 Evaluation, done at baseline and periodically thereafter, includes

-Maternal echocardiography should be considered if women have had hypertension for > 4 yr.
-After initial ultrasonography to evaluate fetal anatomy, ultrasonography is done monthly starting at about 28 wk to monitor fetal growth; antenatal testing often begins at 32 wk.
+Maternal echocardiography should be considered if women have had hypertension for > 4 years.
+After initial ultrasonography to evaluate fetal anatomy, ultrasonography is done monthly starting at about 28 weeks to monitor fetal growth; antenatal testing often begins at 32 weeks.
 Ultrasonography to monitor fetal growth and antenatal testing may start sooner if women have additional complications (eg, renal disorders) or if complications (eg, growth restriction) occur in the fetus.
-Delivery should occur by 37 to 39 wk but may be induced earlier if preeclampsia or fetal growth restriction is detected or if fetal test results are nonreassuring.
+Delivery should occur by 37 to 39 weeks but may be induced earlier if preeclampsia or fetal growth restriction is detected or if fetal test results are nonreassuring.

 First-line drugs for hypertension during pregnancy include

-Initial methyldopa dose is 250 mg po bid, increased as needed to a total of 2 g/day unless excessive somnolence, depression, or symptomatic orthostatic hypotension occurs.
+Initial methyldopa dose is 250 mg orally twice a day, increased as needed to a total of 2 g a day unless excessive somnolence, depression, or symptomatic orthostatic hypotension occurs.

 The most commonly used beta-blocker is labetalol (a beta-blocker with some alpha-1 blocking effects), which can be used alone or with methyldopa when the maximum daily dose of methyldopa has been reached.
-Usual dose of labetalol is 100 mg bid to tid, increased as needed to a total maximum daily dose of 2400 mg.
+Usual dose of labetalol is 100 mg twice or 3 times a day, increased as needed to a total maximum daily dose of 2400 mg.
 Adverse effects of beta-blockers include increased risk of fetal growth restriction, decreased maternal energy levels, and maternal depression.

-Extended-release nifedipine, a calcium channel blocker, may be preferred because it is given once/day (initial dose of 30 mg; maximum daily dose of 120 mg); adverse effects include headaches and pretibial edema.
+Extended-release nifedipine, a calcium channel blocker, may be preferred because it is given once a day (initial dose of 30 mg; maximum daily dose of 120 mg); adverse effects include headaches and pretibial edema.
 Thiazide diuretics are only used to treat chronic hypertension during pregnancy if the potential benefit outweighs the potential risk to the fetus.
 Dose may be adjusted to minimize adverse effects such as hypokalemia.

 Several classes of antihypertensives are usually avoided during pregnancy: